Last Updated on September 21, 2022 by Findtricks

-Cast your phone screen in to your TV.
+Cast your phone screen into your TV.
+(Android Tricks)

 All you need to share with your television what’s on your phone’s screen is a Chromecast or a TV set up to work with Android devices and you can see what’s on your screen.
 If you want to share photos or videos with someone else on your phone, watch YouTube without having to use an internal app, or even play your favorite mobile games on a bigger screen, this is useful.